InquisitorJax/Xamarin.Forms.SampleApplication/README.md

 Provider ViewModelBase which exposes INotifyPropertyChanged necessary for Xaml Binding

 ####Resource Navigation API
-This allows the viewmodels to be moer loosely coupled.
+This allows the viewmodels to be more loosely coupled.
 Navigation is done via logical string values and parameters

 ####Dependency Injection / Inversion of Control